Examples of using a variable in an expression

 It is not recommended to name a variable identically to a field or a function in Qlik Sense.
 But if you do, you must know how to use them in an expression.

-XXX is a field, a variable and a function.
-XXX will be interpreted as one of them depending on how you create the expression.
+The string XXX represents a field, a variable, a function, or a measure.
+XXX will be interpreted as one of these depending on how you create the expression.

 |Expression||XXX interpreted as|

 There are several ways to use variables with calculated values in Qlik Sense, and the result depends on how you define it and how you call it in an expression.